carpentries-incubator/hpc-intro/_episodes/02-filedir.md

 > {: .solution}
 {: .challenge}

-Let's try moving to your personal directory from before.
-Last time we used `cd`, we used the absolute path from the root, but it is often easier to use the relative path.

 ## Tab completion

-Sometime file paths can also be very long, making typing out the path tedious.
+Sometimes file paths can also be very long, making typing out the path tedious.
-One neat trick you can use to save yourself time is to use something called **tab completion**.
+One trick you can use to save yourself time is to use something called **tab completion**.
 If you start typing the path in a command and their is only one possible match, if you hit tab the path will autocomplete (until there are more than one possible matches).